milena-allaway/regex_tutorial/gist-regex-tutorial.md

 ### Character Classes

 Character classes are used to match characters from a specific set or by their literal selves.
 Sets are defined by square brackets [].
 Literal characters are preceded by a backslash \ and are exact matches (\\. is a literal dot).
-Meta-characters are characters that have a special meaning like \d (numbers 0-9), \w (word characters, alphanumeric including underscores, spaces, dots, or hyphens), \s (whitespace like spaces, tabs, and line breaks), and . (any character except line breaks).
+Meta-characters are characters that have a special meaning like \d (numbers 0-9), \w (word characters, alphanumeric characters including digits, underscores, spaces, dots, or hyphens), \s (whitespace like spaces, tabs, and line breaks), and . (any character except line breaks).
 The regex in question uses the following character classes:
 **\d** - matches any digit character (0-9).
 Here it indicates that the domain name can contain one or more numbers.
 ```